Logo

 • Integration with Other Tools: Integration with other tools used in the development process, such as build tools, continuous integration tools, and defect tracking tools, is another essential factor.

-• Reporting: the automation framework should provide detailed and easy-to-understand test reports that help in identifying defects and tracking the progress of testing.
+• Reporting: The automation framework should provide detailed and easy-to-understand test reports that help in identifying defects and tracking the progress of testing.

 • Community and Support: The presence of a supportive community and readily available documentation is crucial for an automation framework.
 A vibrant community provides forums for knowledge sharing, issue resolution, and continuous improvement.
 Good documentation aids in the understanding and efficient use of the framework, contributing to its successful adoption and sustainability.